 Successfully complete this lab by achieving the following learning objectives:

 - Create and Configure a Storage Account

-- Log In to the VM with RDP, and Then Download and Install Microsoft Azure Storage Explorer
+- Log In to the VM with RDP

-Note: Please note there may be an issue with the Connect option in the Azure Portal.
-If this occurs for you, you can still RDP using your favourite RDP client and the public IP address of the VM.
+Note: There may be an issue with the Connect option in the Azure portal.
+If this occurs for you, you can still RDP using your favorite RDP client and the public IP address of the VM.

 - Open Azure Storage Explorer, Connect to the Azure Account, and Upload Image Files

 - In the VM, open Azure Storage Explorer and connect to the Azure account using the provided credentials.

 - Create a new blob storage container and upload sample images to the storage account using the files stored in

 - Enable Security on the Storage Account Using the Various Methods Available